Pylons/pyramid/docs/glossary.rst

       request processing.
 See :ref:`exception_views` for more
       information.

+   HTTP Exception
+      The set of exception classes defined in :mod:`pyramid.httpexceptions`.
+      These can be used to generate responses with various status codes when raised or returned from a :term:`view callable`.
+See also :ref:`http_exceptions`.

    thread local
       A thread-local variable is one which is essentially a global variable in terms of how it is accessed and treated, however, each `thread